liiight/notifiers/README.md

 # Code of Conduct

-Everyone interacting in the Notifiers project's codebases, issue trackers and chat rooms is expected to follow the [PyPA Code of Conduct.](https://www.pypa.io/en/latest/code-of-conduct/)
+Everyone who is interacting in the Notifiers project's codebase, issue trackers and chat rooms is expected to follow the [PyPA Code of Conduct.](https://www.pypa.io/en/latest/code-of-conduct/)